This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Wetlands and Marshes

-Wetlands brim with life, and giants like the American white pelican and trumpeter swan dominate the scene.
+Wetlands are bustling with Wisconsin wildlife, where water birds like the American white pelican and trumpeter swan steal the spotlight.

 Forests and Woodlands